ymolists/website/src/routes/blog/tailscale.md

 **TL;DR**

 - Tailscale and Gitpod partner to enable secure, professional software development from anywhere
-- Paying Tailscale customers get 1 year of Gitpod Professional for free 🎁

 > We mentioned this already a [couple of times](/blog/cloud-based-development-for-everyone): in retrospect **the second half of 2021 will mark the tipping point for remote, cloud-based development.**